carelvwyk/bitgo-docs/index.html.md

 Parameter | Required | Description
 --------- | -------- | -----------
-wallet | YES | The ID of the wallet userId | YES | The user id of the user to remove (can be found on the wallet object)
+wallet | Yes | The ID of the wallet userId | Yes | The user id of the user to remove (can be found on the wallet object)

 ### Response